 Summer afternoon — the two most beautiful words in the English language.
-Here at Caviar, when we’re not paraphrasing Henry James, we’re celebrating the season with picnics galore.
+Here at DoorDash, when we’re not paraphrasing Henry James, we’re celebrating the season with picnics galore.
 You don’t need a special basket or a lot of advanced planning to make the most of a warm, breezy day.
 Restaurants across the nation have deliverable dishes (mezze, charcuterie, oysters) for your next al fresco feast.

 Fried chicken from Yardbird Southern Table & Bar, Miami